La chercheuse d’esprit, a Pantomime Ballet

 SCENE 9.2 (No. 18)

 Madame Madré imagine que son indifférence ne provient que de ce qu’il ne peut pas s’exprimer, et pour le mettre à même de pouvoir répondre à l’amour qu’elle a pour lui, elle l’engage à recevoir une leçon.
 Alain enchanté d’apprendre la manière de s’énoncer avec une femme que l’on aime; regarde de tout ses yeux Madame Madré, lui présente un bouquet, un ruban, se met à ses genoux et lui prend la main pour la baiser; ensuite, elle dit à Alain d’en faire autant; mais il la regarde en riant et se sauve.
 Madame Madré court après lui. (‘Madame Madré thinks that his indifference is only because he cannot express himself.
 In order to enable him to respond to the love which she has for him, she urges him to receive a lesson.
-Delighted at the prospects of learning how to express oneself to a woman that one loves, he looks wide-eyed at madame Madré, who presents him with a nosegay, a ribbon, gets down on her knees and takes his hand in order to kiss it.
+Delighted at the prospect of learning how to express oneself to a woman that one loves, he looks wide-eyed at madame Madré, who presents him with a nosegay, a ribbon, gets down on her knees and takes his hand in order to kiss it.
 She then tells Alain to do the same, but he looks at her with a laugh and runs off.
 Madame Madré runs after him.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))